-5 Tips on How to Move to Holland
+5 Tips on How to Move to the Netherlands

-Applying for visa to the Netherland is one of the first things to do, simply due to the fact that should you fail to get it, you won’t be able to move and live there.
+Applying for a visa to the Netherland is one of the first things to do, simply because you won’t be able to move and live there should you fail to get it.
 Notice that each member of your family moving with you must have a visa.
-You can choose the kind of visa you want, the long term visa which is called an MVV visa or you can apply for the short-term visa, which is only valid for 3 months.
+You can choose the kind of visa you want, the long-term visa, which is called an MVV visa, or you can apply for a short-term visa, which is only valid for 3 months.

-As opposed to the visa matter, learning the local language, which is of course Dutch, is not something you must do, as most of the residents of Holland do speak English.
-But learning the local language, or even only its basics, will allow you to better communicate and get familiar with the Dutch – from the locals’ point of view it is nicer when someone makes the effort to speak their language.
+As opposed to the visa matter, learning the local language, which is, of course, Dutch, is not something you must do, as most of the residents of the Netherlands do speak English.
+But learning the local language, or even only its basics, will allow you to better communicate and get familiar with the Dutch – from the locals’ point of view, it is nicer when someone makes an effort to speak their language.

-As part of an international relocation to Holland, you’ll need the services of an international shipping company – so you’ll be able to send everything you want to your new country.
+As part of an international relocation to the Netherlands, you’ll need the services of an international shipping company.
+So you’ll be able to send everything you want to your new country.
 When considering different moving companies, keep in mind two main things – make sure you hire only professionals for the job and make sure they are available on the date of your move.

-Be sure to check out residence options before you leave to Holland – you can do so online, but make the decision only upon getting to Holland and checking the place for yourself.
+Be sure to check out residence options before you leave for the Netherlands – you can do so online, but make the decision only upon getting to the Netherlands and checking the place for yourself.

-Once in Holland look for a job that will be convenient for you but will still pay enough.
-If you’ll take the time to learn the locals’ language, like we recommend, it will allow you more employment opportunities, so keep that in mind!
+Once in the Netherlands, look for a job that will be convenient for you but will still pay enough.
+If you take the time to learn the locals’ language as we recommend, it will allow you more employment opportunities, so keep that in mind!